achakravarti/typster/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a [copy][] of the GNU General Public License along with this Game; if not, contact the maintainer of this Library, Abhishek Chakravarti, at <<abhishek@taranjali.org>>.
+You should have received a [copy][] of the GNU General Public License along with this Game; if not, contact the maintainer of this Game, Abhishek Chakravarti, at <<abhishek@taranjali.org>>.